 Always be cautious about how you represent yourself online especially if you are looking for work.

-Most importantly, if you do come across a job that you like the look of make sure to follow up.
+Most importantly, if you do come across a job that you like the look of make sure to follow up with a phone call.
 The person manning social media may not know who to speak to or where to send your CV so make sure your interest goes to the right department.

-With so much competition out there, reaching out via LinkedIn or Twitter can give you an edge and could get you noticed by the employer quicker.
+With so much competition out there, reaching out via LinkedIn or Twitter or even Facebook can give you an edge and could get you noticed by the employer quicker.